Special Feature: Products Sally Recommends

 Tampa Bay Brewing Company

 Tampa Bay Brewing Co., with up and downstairs bars in an original brick Cuban cigar factory building, is a fun beerpub for serious beer consumers.
 Add pub classics such as Shepherds Pie and Bangers and Mash, plus latter-day North American favorites and an ice cream Stout dessert, and you’ve found a great place to party!
-Lunch and dinner, open until 2:00 AM, Wed. to Sat. other nights until midnight.
+Lunch and dinner.

 Ted Peter’s Smoked Fish